Inappropriate or inadequate training

 Training Plan or the standards expected, discuss your concerns with your RTO in the first instance.
 The majority of training issues can be resolved through negotiation with your RTO.

-If the problem continues you should seek assistance from your Apprenticeship Network Provider (ANP) and/or a training advisor from your local State Training Services centre (ph 13 28 11) who can offer advice and negotiate an outcome for you.
+If the problem continues you should seek assistance from your Apprenticeship Network Provider (ANP) and/or a training advisor from your local Training Services NSW centre (ph 13 28 11) who can offer advice and negotiate an outcome for you.

 You can choose to change your RTO.
 Your ANP can assist you with choosing a new RTO.